muiku/muiku.github.com/_posts/2012-03-10-how-to-use-html5-boilerplate-with-zend-framework.md

 - [HTML5 Boilerplate Zend Framework Integration](HTML5 Boilerplate Zend Framework Integration)
 - [The H5BP ant build script Zend Framework integration](https://github.com/muiku/h5bp-antbs-zendframework)

-[Zend Framework 2](http://packages.zendframework.com/) is, in the time of writing, in Beta3 and has now rewritten view layer so maybe we see ZF2 integration soon ;)
+[Zend Framework 2](http://packages.zendframework.com/) is, in the time of writing, in Beta3 and has now rewritten view layer so maybe we will see ZF2 integration soon ;)